stassa/louise/README.md

 metarules, are provided by the user, but Louise can learn its own background knowledge, including metarules.

-Louise is based on a new MIL algorithm, called _Top Program Construction_ (TPC), that runs in polynomial time.
+Louise is based on a MIL meta-interpreter based on a Prolog "vanilla" meta-interpreter.
+Accordingly, the MIL meta-interpreter in Louise is called Vanilla.
+Vanilla can be used to implement MIL algorithms like the original MIL algorithm in Metagol, and Louise's signature MIL algorithm, called _Top Program Construction_ (TPC), that runs in polynomial time.
 TPC avoids an expensive search of the program search space and instead learns by construcing a unique object that is a correct hypothesis, consistent with the training examples.

 In this manual we show simple examples where Louise is trained on small, "toy" problems, designed to demonstrate its use.
 Louise is still new and actively